Wenzao Ursuline University of Languages

 Wenzao Ursuline University of Languages (WZU; 文藻外語大學 (Bûn-chó Gōa-gí Tāi-ha̍k)) is the only university devoted to language education in Taiwan.
 It awards A.A., B.A., B.B.A. degrees, and offers a master's degree program conferring M.A., M.B.A., and M.F.A. degrees.
 Students from abroad can get a visa to study Chinese in Taiwan at Wenzao, as it is one of the 63 Chinese language centers accredited by the Ministry of Education.
-It is a member of the Association of Christian Universities and Colleges in Asia (ACUCA), the Association of Southeast and East Asian Catholic Colleges and Universities (ASEACCU), The International Council of Saint Thomas Aquinas (ICUSTA), the University Mobility of Asia and the Pacific (UMAP), and the International Association of University Presidents (IAUP).
+It is a member of the Association of Christian Universities and Colleges in Asia (ACUCA), the Association of Southeast and East Asian Catholic Colleges and Universities (ASEACCU), the International Council of Universities of Saint Thomas Aquinas (ICUSTA), the University Mobility in Asia and the Pacific (UMAP), and the International Association of University Presidents (IAUP).

 History

 Wenzao Ursuline University of Languages (formerly Wenzao Ursuline College of Languages) was named in honor of Luo Wenzao, the first Chinese bishop.

 It was founded in 1966 by the sisters of the Roman Union of the Order of St. Ursula as "Wenzao Ursuline Junior College of Modern Languages".
 At the beginning of its establishment, admission was only open to female students.
 In 1980, Wenzao first opened its doors to male students.
 In 1999, it was officially restructured to become "Wenzao Ursuline College of Languages".
 It was renamed "Wenzao Ursuline University of Languages" in 2013.